 disseminating information to credit unions, consumers & the media

-- A major focus of the past year has been to encourage credit unions to share their stories with the Network, and to be able to create a “cycle of news” to share those stories more effectively.
-With the launch of a revised News Channel in March, this is now the home of all credit union news – including published stories and news coverage, credit union press releases, and releases from the Network and the Foundation.
+- A major focus of the past year has been to encourage credit unions to share their stories with the Network.
+This sharing has helped us create a “cycle of news” to share those stories more effectively.
+With the launch of an enhanced News Channel in March, this is now the home of all credit union news – including published stories and news coverage, credit union press releases, and releases from the Network and the Foundation.

 - In April MnCUN began circulating a weekly Media Digest to 200+ media contacts around the state, summarizing all news published and distributed over the past week.
 This is just one step in the “cycle of news,” which also includes posting to state and national social media sites, story pitches to local press and trade press, and inclusion in The Pulse newsletter.